 A Final Word

-- Adapted by the Dog Food Advisor and based upon the official definition for chicken published by the Association of American Feed Control Officials ↩
+- Adapted by the Dog Food Advisor from the official definition of meat by the Association of American Feed Control Officials ↩